sharetribe/flex-docs/src/docs/ftw-content/change-ui-texts/index.md

 and
 [how hosted translations work in the FTW templates](/ftw/hosted-translations).

+You may also want to change the language of the user interface entirely.
+Read more about [changing the language used in FTW](/ftw/how-to-change-ftw-language/).

 In addition to translations, there are other forms of content in the FTW applications that operators may need to manage.